-- 1. Will this product ensure that I can meet any liabilities to patients following a successful claim?
+- 1. Will this product ensure that I can meet any liabilities to patients in all circumstances?
 If not, what alternative or additional products might I need to meet my obligations to patients? - 2.
 Will this product cover me for all the tasks that I do, the locations where I work and the hours I work? - 3.
 What are the financial or other limits of this product? - 4.
 Is the level of financial cover sufficient in relation to the risks related to my individual professional practice? - 5.
 Is the product occurrence-based or claims-made cover?
-If a claim is made after the policy has expired, will the patient still be able to receive compensation if the claim is successful? - 6.
-What assistance is provided in disciplinary or fitness to practise proceedings or other non-claims matters? - 7.
+If a claim is made after the policy has expired, will the patient still be able to access compensation if the claim is accepted? - 6.
+What assistance is provided in disciplinary or fitness to practise proceedings? - 7.
 Does the product give me peace of mind that my personal financial liability is protected? - 8.
 What terms and conditions must be adhered to?
 Am I confident that I can and will comply with these? - 9.
-What do I do if my circumstances change (e.g. changes to my scope of practice, taking on new tasks, change in working hours, change to a non-clinical role)? - 10.
-Does the provider offer support and advice services, including legal advice and wellbeing support, as part of this cover? - 11.
-If I am responsible for students or trainees, will this product provide me with appropriate cover? - 12.
-If I employ dental professionals or own a dental practice, does my policy cover any nondelegable duty of care or vicarious liability?
+What do I do if my circumstances change (e.g., taking on new tasks, change in working hours, change to a non-clinical role)? - 10.
+Does the provider offer support and advice services, including legal advice and wellbeing support, as part of this cover?